eclipse/kuksa.val/doc/deployment.md

  # Mixing
  The aforementioned blueprints are examples and any specific deployment might combine aspects of several of them.

  There could be many domains in a vehicle, where a fully static "walled" deployment as described in Blueprint 1 is the right thing to do, while other use cases in the same vehicle require  the capabilities found in Blueprint 4.
-In that case, the right design choice could be to deploy several KUKSA.val instances in a car as sketched in [System Architecture -> Where to deploy KUKSA.val](./system-architecture#where-to-deploy-kuksaval-in-a-vehicle).
+In that case, the right design choice could be to deploy several KUKSA.val instances in a car as sketched in [System Architecture -> (Distributed) KUKSA.val deployment](./system-architecture.md#distributed-kuksaval-deployment).